 Anyone may share information anonymously through Campus Safety's Silent Witness Form available on the Campus Safety website at https://cuc.formstack.com/forms/silent_witness_incident_report.
-The form provides a user the opportunity to communicate directly with the Assistant Vice President of Campus Safety.
+The form provides a user the opportunity to communicate directly with Campus Safety.
 It is not intended for reporting emergencies or crimes-in-progress.
 The user will submit a description of the event, date, time and location of the event.
 Contact information is optional.
-Once all pertinent information has been disclosed, the user will click the 'submit' button which in turn sends it directly to the Assistant Vice President of Campus Safety.
+Once all pertinent information has been disclosed, the user will click the 'submit' button which in turn sends it directly to Campus Safety.